f-lajoc/Cocokitchen/README.md

 - [https://youtu.be/1iS0r238G4g] - helped with the hamburger menu
 - [https://css-tricks.com] - Flexbox
 - [https://www.google.com]- Random search when I thought of how i want the page to look like
-- [https://w3schools.com] - Avatar image, Font awesome link and more
+- [https://w3schools.com] - Avatar image, Font awesome link, readme video and more

 ## Author